MitchelOsb1/Hercules/README.md

 # Lernaean Hydra
   In this project you have to turn in a fully functional server written in C that once started would answer a ping with two pong (yeah like the heads of the hydra growing back).

-   -Compile Lernaean Hydra
+   - Compile Lernaean Hydra
-   -Compile Lernaean Hydra Client
+   - Compile Lernaean Hydra Client
-   -Run Server
+   - Run Server
-   -Connect to server via client ./client [Ip Address]
+   - Connect to server via client ./client [Ip Address]